Can I Eat More Carbs if I Exercise on Keto?

 exercise

 It probably won’t take much to convince you of the benefits of exercise.
-Most people are fully aware that regular exercise is beneficial to the body and overall health.
+Most people fully know that regular exercise benefits the body and overall health.
 The hard part is sticking to a regular schedule, but if you do workout regularly, then you will experience some benefits such as:

-• Weight management: Regular exercise helps in burning calories and maintaining a healthy weight.
+• Weight management: Regular exercise helps burn calories and maintain a healthy weight.

 • Reduces the risk of chronic diseases: Exercise reduces the risk of chronic diseases like heart disease, type 2 diabetes, and certain types of cancer.